Cory44/Family_Tree/README.md

 ##### ancestorsFinal.txt
-ancestorsFinal.txt holds all the data that was extracted by running th etree_builder.py script.
-One person per line, and columns are separated with an astrex character (*) due to issues with commaa in peoples names causing parsing issues
+ancestorsFinal.txt holds all the data that was extracted by running the tree_builder.py script.
+One person per line, and columns are separated with an asterisk character (*) due to issues with comma in peoples names causing parsing issues

 **Disclaimer**: As the data is from Wikidata, which is a collaboratively edited knowledge base, not all connections can be verified.
 References are included on the individuals wikidata page where available.